mark-me/home-server-jn/README.md

 Start by following the installation steps to get up and running quickly.
 Enjoy the flexibility and control of your self-hosted environment.

+:stew: **Add ingredients**

-:red_car: My go-to place for usable and reliable home-server stuff is:
+My go-to place for usable and reliable home-server stuff is :red_car: [linuxserver.io](https://www.linuxserver.io/), where you can find loads of docker images where each I've tried is reliable.

-:house: **Interested in Adding Home Assistant?**
+**Interested in Adding Home Assistant?** :house:

 If you'd like to integrate Home Assistant into your self-hosted setup for smart home automation, let me know!
 Home Assistant can be easily added to this environment, and I can provide a  Docker Compose configuration to get you started.